tvallotton/models/README.md

 # Models
-Models is a work in progress implementation for a sql migration management tool.
+Models is an implementation for a sql migration management tool.
-Beware, this is still under development, and some API's may be broken in the future.

 # Basic Tutorial